Definition of Capital Lease Criteria

 Example of Capital Lease Criteria

-Let’s say a machinery has following features:
+Let’s say a machinery has the following features:

 Fair Value today | $45,000 |

-Economic Life of the machinery | 7 |
+Economic Life of the Machinery | 7 |

 Scrap Value | NIL |